 Lu Zhang, an international student at the University of Michigan in business and statistics.
 Aside from data analysis, she likes to learn all kinds of new things from machine learning to history.
 She enjoys art and culture during her free time, especially creating art crafts.
 She has had an internship in Sotheby’s where she helped present and prepare two gallery exhibitions.

-Curatorial Statement: We are hoping to participate in the creation of exhibitions for the project, to examine how people interact with ours and others, and (hopefully) to discuss experiences with both creators and bidders afterwards.
+Curatorial Statement: Our original intent was to “… participate in the creation of exhibitions for the project, to examine how people interact with ours and others, and (hopefully) to discuss experiences with both creators and bidders afterwards.”

 Location: Portland, Oregon, USA